-Israeli forces kill top Islamic Jihad commander in Gaza strike
+Israel kills Islamic Jihad commander, rockets fired from Gaza

 Islamic Jihad shares Hamas’s ideological commitment to Israel’s destruction.
 But unlike Hamas, it is has often chafed at Egyptian-led efforts to forge ceasefires with the Israelis.

-Israeli analysts have said Iran has been cultivating Islamic Jihad as a Gaza-based proxy as part of Tehran’s widening regional confrontation against Israel.
+Israeli analysts say that Iran, whose nuclear program and regional activities are the focus of a U.S. sanctions campaign, has cultivated Islamic Jihad in Gaza as part of a network of proxy forces on Israel’s borders.

-Writing by Dan Williams; Editing by Sandra Maler and Lincoln Feast.
+Writing by Dan Williams; Editing by Sandra Maler, Lincoln Feast & SImon Cameron-Moore